Picking up the puppy:

 Nando the Groodle puppy was 9 weeks old when we picked him up from the breeders.
 We had been researching breeds and breeders for 12 months and we were so excited about our final choice.
-We lived a 5 hour drive away, and we spent the first night with Nando with my husband’s family, who lived locally.
+We lived a 5 hour drive away, so we spent the first night with Nando with my husband’s family, who lived locally.

 As we carried Nando away from the breeder’s home he started shaking when we reached the car, and kept shaking for most of the journey.
 He vomited once in the car from the stress (awwww) but once we got to our destination and let him out on grass to run round he revived quickly and stopped shaking.